 He has a plan for your life.

 He is all this and so much more.
-Take some time to get to know our great friend, our Father Abba, our Heavenly King.
+So take some time to get to know our great friend, Father Abba, our Heavenly King.

 2. Know Who You Are in Him

 Once you know Who God is and revel in those truths, you will be changed.
 When the Holy Spirit dwells in you, you will be closer to Who God has created you to be.
 We’re all a work in progress, but Knowing Him is the first step.